 - As already talking about travel, You should always carry little change handy as getting a change of Rs.100 and Rs.100 for product purchased worth Rs.5 and Rs.10 is little touch and shop keepers will immediately request you for giving change (In Hindi, ‘Chutta leke aao’).

 Facts about Indian Currency

-- Do not accept Indian currency notes which in two piece.
-One banks accepts such notes.
+- Do not accept Indian currency notes, torn, stick or in two piece.
+Only banks can accepts such notes.